holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {linenos=off, lang=Bash}
     dpkg-query -l '*exim*'

-This will probably show that Exim4 is currently installed.
+This will probably confirm that Exim4 is currently installed.

 If so, before exim4 is disabled, a `netstat -tlpn` will produce output similar to the following:

 ![](images/NetstatBeforeEximDisabled.png)

-Which shows that exim4 is listening on localhost and it is not publicly accessible.
-Nmap confirms this, but we do not need it, so lets disable it.
+This shows that exim4 is listening on localhost and it is not publicly accessible.
+Nmap confirms this, but we do not need it, so let's disable it.
 You could also use the more modern ss program too.
 You may also notice `monit` and `nodejs` listening in these results.
-Both [`monit`](#vps-countermeasures-lack-of-visibility-proactive-monitoring-getting-started-with-monit) and our [`nodejs`](#vps-countermeasures-lack-of-visibility-proactive-monitoring-keep-nodejs-application-alive) application is set-up under the Proactive Monitoring section later in this chapter.
+Both [`monit`](#vps-countermeasures-lack-of-visibility-proactive-monitoring-getting-started-with-monit) and our [`nodejs`](#vps-countermeasures-lack-of-visibility-proactive-monitoring-keep-nodejs-application-alive) application are set up under the Proactive Monitoring section later in this chapter.

 When a [run level](https://www.debian-administration.org/article/212/An_introduction_to_run-levels) is entered, `init` executes the target files that start with `K`, with a single argument of stop, followed with the files that start with `S` with a single argument of start.
-So by renaming `/etc/rc2.d/S15exim4` to `/etc/rc2.d/K15exim4` you are causing `init` to run the service with the stop argument when it moves to run level 2.
-Just out of interest sake, the scripts at the end of the links with the lower numbers are executed before scripts at the end of links with the higher two digit numbers.
-Now go ahead and check the directories for run levels 3-5 as well, and do the same.
+By renaming `/etc/rc2.d/S15exim4` to `/etc/rc2.d/K15exim4` you are causing `init` to run the service with the stop argument when it moves to run level 2.
+The scripts at the end of the links with the lower numbers are executed before scripts at the end of links with the higher two digit numbers.
+Go ahead and check the directories for run levels 3-5 as well, and do the same.
 You will notice that all the links in `/etc/rc0.d/` (which are the links executed on system halt) start with `K`.
-Is it making sense?
+Make sense?

 Follow up with another `sudo netstat -tlpn`:

 ![](images/NetstatAfterEximDisabled.png)

-And that is all we should see.
-If you don't have monit or node running, you won't see them either of course.
+This is all we should see.
+If you don't have monit or node running, you won't obviously see them either.

-Later on I started receiving errors from `apt-get update && upgrade`:
+Later, I received errors from `apt-get update && upgrade`:

 {linenos=off, lang=Bash}
     Setting up exim4-config (4.86.2-1) ...